-- Complete and sign the confidentiality statement provided to you at the test center.
+- Complete and sign the Confidentiality and Regulations Agreement provided to you at the test center.
 If you do not, you cannot test and your fees will NOT be refunded.

-- Sign the test center log before and after the test session and any time you leave or enter the testing room.
+- You may need to sign the test center log before and after the test session and any time you leave or enter the testing room.

 - Use only the scratch paper given to you by the test administrator.
 You may not bring your own scratch paper to the test or remove scratch paper from the testing room.
 (For paper-delivered tests administered as an accommodation for a disability, you may use the test book for scratch work.
 Scratch paper is not provided except as an approved accommodation.)